Iximiel/adventOfCode2023/Readme.md

 3 days to come up to Green's integrals and a evebing to peek solution and get to this Pick's theorem correctio, I am a mess..
 I wanted to floodfill, then the algorithm looked to me rather boring to implement (not because is borign, but because in ocaml looked to me too long)

+## Day11

+A map of the sky to be modified and then searching for the shortest path between point in it I think that I may use the manhattan  distance, at least for task 1, and hope that it will work for task 2